coala/documentation/Developers/Newcomers_Guide.rst

 Step 7.
 Waiting for Review
 --------------------------

-After creating a Pull Request, your PR is open to the review process (to read more about it, have patience and it is explained on the next step), and all you can do is wait.
-The best thing you can do while at this step is review other people's PRs.
+After creating a Pull Request, your PR is open to the review process (explained in the next step), and all you can do is wait.
+The best thing you can do while waiting is review other people's PRs.
 Not only will this help the maintainers with the workload, but this is one of the three core steps towards becoming a full-norm coalaian.

 For more information about reviewing code, check out :doc:`the Review page.<Review>`